kuboosoft/postinstallerf/README.md

 PostInstallerF
 ==============

-PostInstallerF will install all the software that Fedora doesn't include by default, after running Fedora for the first time.
+PostInstallerF will install all the software that Fedora doesn't include commonly, after running Fedora for the first time.
 Its easy for a new user.
 PostInstallerF contains everything that you need for your daily computing.

 SPANISH

-PostinstallerF Instalara todo software que no se incluye por defecto, después de ejecutar Fedora por primera vez.
+PostinstallerF Instalara todo software que no se incluye comúnmente, después de ejecutar Fedora por primera vez.
 Es fácil para el nuevo usuario.
 Contiene lo que tu necesitas!

 ----------------------------------------------------
 **How to Install PostInstallerF Fedora?**